Surveypal/SurveypalButton/README.md

-# Survey-Button
+# SurveypalButton

 A JS library to embed Surveypal to your website.
+See the button in action: http://surveypal.github.io/SurveypalButton/

 ## Installation and usage